shivani4208/shivani4208/README.md

 - 🎯 I'm currently doing my graduation from MNNIT in CSE.
 - 📝 I'm currently learning data structures and algorithms.
 - 📧 How to reach me **shivanikumari72002@gmail.com**
-- ⚡ Fun fact **If I could have any superpower, it would be read one's mind**
+- ⚡ Fun fact **If I could have any superpower, it would be reading one's mind**

 ### Blogs posts